shi/quickstart-shi-crpm/README.md

     git clone https://github.com/shi/quickstart-shi-crpm.git
     cd quickstart-shi-crpm
     ```
 3. Follow the instructions below.
-You will end up with two Cloud9 environments when you are all done, and can delete this first one created in the **Getting Started** section after the second one below (quick-start-ide) has been created.
+You will end up with two Cloud9 environments when you are all done, and can delete this first one created in the **Getting Started** section after the second one below, **quick-start-ide**, has been created.

     *Note: The first time you run the crpm command, it will ask you to agree to the Apache 2.0 license.*